-- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating the Board of Directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - discussing our risk management policies; - establishing procedures for the receipt, retention and treatment of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by the SEC rules (which is included on page 12 of this proxy statement).
+- appointing, approving the compensation of, and assessing the independence of our independent registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - coordinating the Board of Directors' oversight of our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - discussing our policies with respect to risk assessment and risk management and oversight of management of the Company's financial and cybersecurity risks; - establishing procedures for the receipt, retention and treatment of accounting related complaints and concerns; - · meeting independently with our internal auditing staff, if any, independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by the SEC rules (which is included on page 12 of this proxy statement).

 The Audit Committee charter is available on our website at www.omegatherapeutics.com.
 The members of the Audit Committee are Luke M. Beshar, Rainer J. Boehm, M.D. and Mary T. Szela.
 Mr. Beshar serves as the Chairperson of the committee.
-Our Board has affirmatively determined that each of Mr. Beshar, Mr. Boehm and Ms. Szela is independent for purposes of serving on an audit committee under Rule 10A-3 promulgated under the Exchange Act and that each of Mr. Beshar, Mr. Boehm and Ms. Szela meets the independence requirements of the Nasdaq Rules, including those related to Audit Committee membership.
+Mr. Beshar is not a nominee for re-election at the Annual Meeting.
+The Board has appointed Richard N. Kender as Chairperson of the Audit Committee, effective as of the conclusion of the Annual Meeting.
+Our Board has affirmatively determined that each of Mr. Beshar, Dr. Boehm, Mr. Kender and Ms. Szela is independent for purposes of serving on an audit committee under Rule 10A-3 promulgated under the Exchange Act and that each of Mr. Beshar, Dr. Boehm, Mr. Kender and Ms. Szela meets the independence requirements of the Nasdaq Rules, including those related to Audit Committee membership.

 The members of our Audit Committee meet the requirements for financial literacy under the applicable Nasdaq rules.
-In addition, our Board of Directors has determined that Mr. Beshar qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K, and under the similar Nasdaq Rules requirement that the Audit Committee have a financially sophisticated member.
+In addition, our Board of Directors has determined that Mr. Kender and Ms. Szela qualifies as an "audit committee financial expert," as such term is defined in Item 407(d)(5) of Regulation S-K, and under the similar Nasdaq Rules requirement that the Audit Committee have a financially sophisticated member.

-The Audit Committee met four times in 2022.
+The Audit Committee met six times in 2023.